trifectatechfoundation/teach-rs/slides/F-safe-unsafe-rust.md

 ---
 # Rust guarantees that references are valid

+for any `&T` or `&mut T`

-- their address is not `NULL`
+- the address is not `NULL`
-- their address is well-aligned for type `T`
+- the address is well-aligned for type `T`
-- they point into memory belonging to the process
+- it points into memory belonging to the process

 These guarantees make rust memory safe